North Shore Wastewater Treatment Plant

 Taxpayers are understandably concerned about the project’s impact on their utility bills and/ or property taxes now and in future.
 North Shore municipalities and representatives have raised concerns through every available channel.
 The response has been inadequate and not constructive.

-This page outlines the background and actions of the City of North Vancouver in response to cost overruns and delays.
+This page outlines the background and actions of the City of North Vancouver's Mayor and Council in response to cost overruns and delays.

 Frequently Asked Questions